Monkland Canal: Route

 The canal then ran broadly west between Bank Street and West Canal Street, then turning a little more northerly from Blairhill Street, south of the present King Street, as far as Blair Street.
 Just east of Blair Bridge the Langloan branch diverged, heading a short distance south on the eastern margin of West End Park (originally called Yeomanry Park) to a basin serving Drumpellier Pit and Langloan Iron Works, founded in 1841, where Langloan Street now joins Bank Street.
 There was an 80 yd tunnel under Bank Street and Buchanan Street.

 Onwards from Blair Bridge the canal is open again; the route here arcs northward towards and through the Drumpellier estate, passing north of Drumpellier Home Farm.
 The estate had a bridge connecting the northern area.
 The canal then heads west again, with a short northerly spur serving coal pits at Drumpellier, continuing under the present-day railway line, and under the Cuilhill Road bridge.
 A little to the west was Cuilhill Gullet, where an island in the canal was formed to enable the construction of the terminal of the Drumpeller Railway (the old spelling).
 The Railway is described below.
 Still continuing west, but culverted nowadays, the canal was crossed by a swing bridge at Netherhouse Road, and then at Rodgerfield Road, from where the course of the canal is covered by the M8 motorway.

 Easterhouse Road and Wardie Road (Bartiebeith) crossed the canal by bridges, followed by Milncroft Road (an eastward extension of the present road) and then Gartcraig Road.
 This was probably the westernmost point the canal reached at first under James Watt, when the money ran out.
 When the canal was extended westward, it passed under the main Cumbernauld Road.
 The Blackhill incline and locks were at the point where the present M80 motorway joins the M8 motorway.
 The arrangements at Blackhill are described more fully below.

 The canal continued on a broadly westerly course, obliterated now by the motorway, terminating in Townhead Basin fronting to Castle Street, at a point where Parson Street and Alexandra Parade would intersect, under the motorway junction.

-When the "cut of junction" was formed, a short section of new canal linking the Monkland Canal to the Forth and Clyde branch canal, it was routed north from the basin under Garngad Hill (now Royston Hill).
+When the Cut of Junction was formed, a short section of new canal linking the Monkland Canal to the Forth and Clyde branch canal, it was routed north from the basin under Garngad Hill (now Royston Hill).
 The route then turned west under Castle Street.
 The grooves worn by the barge towropes can be seen on the iron facing to Castle Street bridge abutment at this point.

-A short branch was formed off the cut off junction to serve industrial premises in the area between the present Royston Road and Charles Street.
-The cut off junction was originally made to the same depth (4 ft) as the Monkland Canal, but in 1842 it was deepened to accommodate the larger vessels that could use the Forth and Clyde Canal, which could then reach Tennent's chemical works.
+A short branch was formed off the Cut of Junction to serve industrial premises in the area between the present Royston Road and Charles Street.
+The Cut of Junction was originally made to the same depth (4 ft) as the Monkland Canal, but in 1842 it was deepened to accommodate the larger vessels that could use the Forth and Clyde Canal, which could then reach Tennent's chemical works.
 Opening bridges were provided at Glebe Street and Port Dundas.